VKCOM/kphp/docs/kphp-language/howto-by-kphp/exceptions.md

 ## How exceptions are implemented

 Internally, KPHP doesn't translate this code to C++ exceptions for several reasons.
-Instead, KPHP builds exception spreading graphs and detects, what functions and statements can throw.
+Instead, KPHP builds exception propagation graphs and detects what functions and statements can throw.
 When an exception is thrown, an internal global variable is set.
 Potentially throwing statements are wrapped with a macro, that checks this global and returns if true.
 This approach in fact works faster than C++ exceptions.

 If an exception has been thrown inside an async call, it is suppressed and would be re-thrown when waiting for the async result.
 This is described in [coroutines](../best-practices/async-programming-forks.md).